Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 At the same time, the true Church has always taught that no one should be forced against his will to embrace the Catholic religion, for such would not be a true act of faith but coerced membership in the Church.
 This is known as “religious liberty” in the “internal forum,” and acknowledged by the Church.

 However, “religious liberty” in the “external forum” is a totally different concept, whereby “license” is wrongly granted to “lying teachers” to promote their falsehoods openly, including matters pertaining to religion, which are directly contrary to the Laws of God and fatally injurious to Christian civilization.
-It is this latter version of “religious liberty” IN THE EXTERNAL FORUM that the true Church and her true Popes have condemned over and over.
+It is this latter version of “religious liberty” IN THE EXTERNAL FORUM (or public forum) that the true Church and her true Popes have condemned over and over.
 (As we have seen from the quotes above.)

-Vatican II Contradicted the infallibly defined teaching of the Church on religious liberty in the EXTERNAL FORUM
+Vatican II Contradicted the infallibly defined moral teaching of the Church on religious liberty in the EXTERNAL FORUM

 Vatican II's False and Condemned Teaching on Religious Liberty